Arkanosis/smhkd/README.md

 **smhkd** (Simple MIDI hotkontrol daemon) is a daemon that reacts to MIDI events by executing commands.

-It's inspired by [sxhkd](https://github.com/baskerville/sxhkd), but handles MIDI events rather than X events.
+It's inspired by [sxhkd](https://github.com/baskerville/sxhkd), but handles ALSA MIDI events rather than X events.

 # Current Status